-Humans have evolved over millions of years to help each other.
-Finding food, building shelters, and protecting the young, for example.
+Humans have evolved over millions of years to help each other, including finding food, building shelters, and protecting the young.
 There are many reasons a symbiotic relationship is valuable.
 Humans are not the only species to help one another.
 Many animal species are symbiotic, helping each other.

 While inter-species symbiosis is expected (the same species), cross-species symbiosis is also frequently observed.
-It may not seem advantageous for two different species to help each other, but a partnership can be beneficial for many reasons.
+It may not seem advantageous for two different species to help each other, but a partnership can be beneficial.

 Symbiosis and Altruism

 The term ‘symbiosis’ refers to a relationship between two distinctly different species.
 Corals and fish are perhaps the best-known examples of a symbiotic relationship.
 Corals and fish both benefit equally from the relationship, gaining protection and food.
 Many fish depend on corals for habitat and food, while corals need fish to help them reproduce.

 The benefits of a symbiotic relationship ensure the continued survival of both species without any harm being caused to either side.

 Some relationships are altruistic, meaning only one individual benefits.
 This is usually observed with one species protecting another from a predator, even when there is no apparent benefit to the animal doing the protecting.

 Scientists have observed humpback whales in Canadian waters, protecting seals from pods of orcas.
 There is no benefit to the humpback whales offering seals protection, and it is not yet known why they do so.